 - Serious Eats has a very good recipe.
 They found that salting the meat ahead of time retains the moisture so it doesn't cook in a pool of released fat and juices.
 They use 100% ground lamb and add in some bacon, not what I was looking for but easy to adjust.

-My final recipe combines the cooking techniques from Serious Eats along with the spices from Alton Brown.
-I placed a heavy cast iron pan on half a loaf and it didn't seem to affect the texture, so I left it out of the instructions.
+My final gyro meat recipe combines the cooking techniques from Serious Eats along with the spices from Alton Brown.
+I placed a heavy cast iron pan on one of my test loaves and it didn't seem to affect the texture, so I left it out of the instructions.
 Feel free to do it though, it definitely won't hurt.

 Getting the right texture